-700.00 IMPOUNDING AND TOWING: Vehicles may be towed or impounded/ immobilized without warning and at owner’s expense for, but not limited to, the following conditions.
+700.00 IMPOUNDING AND TOWING: Vehicles will be towed or impounded/immobilized without warning and at owner’s expense for, but not limited to, the following conditions.

 700.01 All vehicles with three or more unpaid citations will be impounded as a warning of excessive unpaid citations.
 There will be a hold fee citation issued.
 To have the vehicle released, the driver must come to Parking Services.
 If the driver chooses to pay all outstanding citations that day, the hold fee citation will be waived.
 Those wishing to appeal must follow the Parking Services procedure for appealing a citation.

-700.02 All vehicles with five or more unpaid citations which have been impounded with a hold fee previously will be impounded and a impound fee citation will be issued.
+700.02 All vehicles with at least three unpaid citations, which have been impounded with a hold fee previously, will be impounded and a impound fee citation will be issued.
 All outstanding citations assigned to the vehicle must be paid to have the vehicle released.
 At 4:30 p.m., these vehicles will be towed off campus if the citations remain unpaid.
-Those wishing to appeal must follow the Parking Services procedure for appealing a citation.
+Once a vehicle is impounded the right to appeal the citations in question is forfeited.

 700.03 Vehicles will also be impounded for the following conditions.
 An impound fee will be issued and all citations must be paid before the vehicle can be released.
 Those wishing to appeal must follow the Parking Services procedure for appealing a citation.

 800.02 Legal parking of motor vehicles on University property is confined to areas designated for that purpose.
 Parking is prohibited on lawn, in construction areas, or any other place that will mar the landscape of the campus, inconvenience or endanger anyone, create a hazard, or interfere with the use of University facilities by others.
-Violators are subject to citations, and vehicles may be impounded, as per regulation 700.04 .
+Violators are subject to citations, and vehicles may be impounded or towed, as per regulation 700.04.

 800.03 The person to whom the permit is registered at the UVU Parking Services Office is held responsible for all violations by all vehicles displaying, or registered to, that person’s parking permit.
 A citation is not excused on the plea that another person was driving the vehicle.

-800.04 ABONDONED VEHICLES: Any vehicle that is apparently abandoned may be towed and stored at the owner’s expense, as per regulation 700.04 .
+800.04 ABANDONED VEHICLES: Any vehicle that is apparently abandoned may be towed and stored at the owner’s expense, as per regulation 700.04.

 800.05 All vehicles must park within the boundaries or lines of a designated parking stall, and must have a valid license plate for the vehicle facing the roadway from which the vehicle entered the stall.

 900.00 PARKING ENFORCEMENT HOURS: Enforcement of parking regulations is in effect 24 hours a day, 7 days a week.
 Permits are not required to park in regular student or employee stalls after 5 p.m. on weekdays or weekends.
 Permits are not required to park in regular student stalls on school holidays.
 Employee stalls require an Employee permit Monday through Friday from 5 a.m. to 5 p.m.
 Parking in pay lots requires payment from 5 a.m. through 10 p.m. seven days a week.

 1000.00 SPEED LIMITS: Speed limits will be enforced by being posted or published.